Skip to main content

 Add an SES User

-Next, we'll create a new user in the AWS SES console that will have permissions to send emails on your behalf through SES and will not have access to any other AWS service.
+The first step is to create a new user in the AWS SES console that will have permissions to send emails on your behalf through SES and will not have access to any other AWS service.

-SES IAM User
+Amazon SES - Create User

 Generate SES Credentials